ESMValGroup/ESMValTool_Tutorial/_episodes/01-quickstart.md

 keypoints:

-- "The purpose of the quickstart guide is to enable a user of ESMValTool to run ESMValTool as quickly as possible"
+- "The purpose of the quickstart guide is to enable a user of ESMValTool to run ESMValTool as quickly as possible without having to go through the
+  whole tutorial"
 - "Use the `module load` command to load the ESMValTool environment, see the [installation]({{ page.root }}{% link _episodes/02-installation.md %}) episode for more details and use `esmvaltool --help` to check the ESMValTool